josephwilliams/class_wizard/README.md

 end
 ```

 Pixel, being a human, can do human things, such as 'run' and 'speak'.
 However, being also a wizard, she would probably sound pretty smart.
 We've made an adjustment to the Human class' `speak` method.
 First, via `super`, we call the method in the super class, printing the input `words` in the console.
-Our addition, however, adds the `" wisely"` string.
+Our addition adds the `" wisely"` string.

 ```
 [5] pry(main)> pixel.speak("is there an echo in here?")